MajorLeagueBaseball/g5-component/README.md

 #### Component Entry Point

-If you plan on using CommonJS/Browserify, you're index.js should look like this.
+If you plan on using CommonJS/Browserify, you're index.js should look something like this.

 ```js
 const g5Component = require('g5-component');